gitPhate/Library/README.md

 - [Update](#update-queries)
 - [Delete](#delete-queries)
 - [SubQueries](#subqueries)
-- Having
+- Order By and Group By
 - Limit
-- Order By
-- Group By
 - Aggregate and sql functions
   - Count
   - Sum, Avg, Min and Max
   - Coalesce
+- Having
 - Raw Query
 - Union and Union All